Updated on: 17 Jan 2020.

-How much money do you have in your saving account?
+How much money do you have in your savings account?
 20,000?
 50,000? or a few lacs?
 What portion of that money remains idle (always remains as it is in saving account) every month?
-Analyze your saving account.
+Analyze your savings account.

-If you have a lot of Idle cash in your saving account and you don’t want to invest in long term investment plans, then you must enable the Auto Sweep facility in your saving account.
+If you have a lot of Idle cash in your savings account and you don’t want to invest in long term investment plans, then you must enable the Auto Sweep facility in your savings account.
 This will allow you to earn higher interest on your Idle money.

 Human Psychology Behind Holding Excess Balance in Saving Account

-The majority of people keep a huge balance in their saving account for security purpose against an emergency that would arise anytime.
+The majority of people keep a huge balance in their savings account for the security purpose against an emergency that would arise anytime.
 Due to this money keeps in saving account for long periods (months or even for years).

-Question is, how often an emergency arise?
+Question is, how often an emergency arises?
 Once in a month?
 Once in a year?
 Or never arise?

 We all know this is uncertain.
-Then what is the purpose to keep money Idle if you maintain the same liquidity through sweep account?
+Then what is the purpose to keep money idle if you can maintain the same liquidity through sweep account with better returns?
 Think about it.

-Special Note – Who keep their entire savings at home really need personal finance guidance.
+Special Note – Who keeps their entire savings at home really need personal finance guidance.